theOGognf/private_poker/README.md

    their private key to the host.
 Send the user their key so they can SSH into the server and start playing.

-4. Users can SSH into the server and play:
+3. Users can SSH into the server and play:

    ```bash
    ssh -i $poker_ssh_key -p $port $username@$host
    ```

-5. Delete a user:
+4. Delete a user:

    ```bash
    docker exec -it poker deluser --remove-home $username
    ```

-6. Stop the server:
+5. Stop the server:

    ```bash
    docker stop poker
    ```

-You can run the Docker image without building it from source using [the official Docker image][1].

 # Poker without Docker